-In 2014, we paid our chairman \$250,000 and our vice chairman \$100,000, and in 2015, we intend to pay our chairman \$262,500 and our vice chairman \$105,000 for serving in such capacities.
-These officers did not receive any additional direct compensation from us in 2014 other than restricted stock awards.
+In 2016, we paid our chairman and vice chairman \$262,500 and \$105,000, respectively, and in 2017, we intend to pay our chairman and vice chairman \$275,625 and \$110,250, respectively, for serving in such capacities.
+These officers did not receive any additional compensation from us in 2016 other than restricted stock awards and the compensation they received from Majestic.
 For additional information regarding compensation of these officers, see "Executive Compensation-Summary Compensation Table" and "Certain Relationships and Related Transactions."